What’s new in cancer immunotherapy research?

 Drugs that target PD-1 or PD-L1 boost the immune system, but they seem to do so in a more specific way than ipilimumab.

 In early clinical trials, the anti-PD-1drug nivolumab has been shown to help shrink some melanomas, kidney cancers, and non-small cell lung cancers.
 Many of these tumor responses have been long-lasting so far, and the side effects have generally not been as serious as with ipilimumab.
 Larger clinical trials are now studying this drug, both alone and combined with other treatments.

 Pembrolizumab (formerly lambrolizumab) is another drug that targets PD-1.
 It has shown good early results against melanoma, and it is now being tested against other types of cancer as well.

 Many other drugs that target either PD-1 or PD-L1 are now being tested in clinical trials as well, both alone and combined with other drugs.

 Other ways to boost the immune system

-Some other forms of immunotherapy now being studied try to boost specific parts of the immune system.
-These types of treatments have shown promise, but they are complex and so far are available only through clinical trials being done at major medical centers.
+Some other forms of immunotherapy are being studied to try to boost specific parts of the immune system.
+These types of treatments show promise, but they are complex and so far are available only through clinical trials being done at major medical centers.

-Treatments using TILs are being tested in clinical trials in people with melanoma, kidney cancer, ovarian, and other cancers.
-Early studies of this approach by researchers from the National Cancer Institute have been promising, but its use may be limited because doctors may not be able to get TILs from all patients.
+Treatments using TILs are being tested in clinical trials in people with melanoma, kidney cancer, ovarian cancer, and other cancers.
+Early studies of this approach by researchers from the National Cancer Institute have been promising, but its use may be limited because doctors might not be able to get TILs from all patients.